 - Add mobile friendly one-to-one share buttons for your visitors from mobile phones such as email and messaging apps such as WhatsApp and Snapchat.
 WordPress plugins are always your friend with options such as this one.

 - Highlight most important points as quotes or quotes-on-image and ask people to share them.
-WordPress plugin Click To Tweet helps you do this.
+WordPress plugins such as Better Click To Tweet helps you do this.

 - Leverage social proof and show people how many others have found value and shared your content in order to increase the chance of them sharing it too.
 You do this by prominently displaying how many people have shared the article.